Injury compensation for Medical Negligence, Public Liability and Other Claims

 The Wrongs Act (‘the Act’) provides that impairment is to be measured using the American Medical Association Guides to the Evaluation of Permanent Impairment (Fourth Edition) (“the Guides”) and in accordance with the Act and regulations made thereunder.
 In assessing impairment, the Guides require an evaluation as to the permanency of the injury and consideration of defined medical criteria.
 The effect of the injury on the individual’s lifestyle and in terms of causing pain and suffering is not necessarily relevant in terms of measuring impairment under the Guides.

-What does the threshold test mean?
+What does Victoria's compensation threshold test mean?

 There will also be cases regulated by the Wrongs Act where the injured person endures considerable and lengthy suffering but ultimately is left with either no or minimal permanent injury.
 It might be for example that a patient requires treatment and/or surgical procedures which would not have been needed but for the medical negligence of a doctor or hospital.
 Ultimately, however if the patient was to make a good recovery then there will be no entitlement to common law damages for pain and suffering to compensate for the medical error.
 The same might apply to a victim of food poisoning arising from eating a meal at a restaurant, or injury caused by dog bite or by defective product or a slip and trip injury caused by another’s negligence.
-In all of these instances, the right to recover pain and suffering compensation will likely depend on the permanency and severity of the injury.
+In all of these instances, the right to recover pain and suffering compensation will likely depend on the permanency and degree of impairment caused by the injury.

 Compensation for lost income and other expenses

-Regardless of the level of impairment, compensation for claims regulated by the Act can still be awarded for loss of earnings, past or future medical expense and certain other types of expense if the loss or expense has been caused or incurred due to the negligent act of another.
+Regardless of the level of impairment, compensation for claims regulated by the Wrongs Act can still be awarded for loss of earnings, past or future medical expense and certain other types of expense if the loss or expense has been caused or incurred due to the negligent act of another.
 There are however limits, restrictions and thresholds on the amounts of compensation that can be recovered for these items and in some cases it might not be economical to pursue a claim for a modest sum.

 A personal injury lawyer can help